ISAITB/docs-tdl/source/constructs/index.rst

 The ``verify`` step is used to trigger validation of content.
 Similar to :ref:`tdl-messaging-steps` and  :ref:`tdl-processing-steps`, validation takes place using a validation handler implementation that can either be an embedded test bed component or a remote service that implements the
-GITB validation service API [TODO].
-The content to validate is provided by the test case to the handler in terms of configuration and input, for which a test report is returned in the GITB TRL (Test Reporting Language) format [TODO].
+`GITB validation service API`_.
+The content to validate is provided by the test case to the handler in terms of configuration and input, for which a test report is returned in the `GITB TRL (Test Reporting Language) format`_.
 The structure of the ``verify`` element is as follows:

+.. _GITB validation service API: https://www.itb.ec.europa.eu/specs/latest/gitb_vs.wsdl
+.. _GITB TRL (Test Reporting Language) format: https://www.itb.ec.europa.eu/specs/latest/gitb_tr.xsd

 .. csv-table::
     :stub-columns: 1